celo-org/celo-blockchain/consensus/istanbul/spec.md

 #### validPC

-Returns true if the message set contains prepare or commit messages from at least 2f+1 and no more than 3f+1 participants for current height and value matching the prepared certificate value and all sharing the same height and round.
+Returns true if the message set contains prepare or commit messages from at least 2f+1 and no more than 3f+1 participants for current height, matching the prepared certificate value and all sharing the same height and round.
 ```
 validPC(<PC_T, M, V>) {
   N ← { m<T, Hc, *, Vm> ∈ M : (T = P_T || T = C_T) && Vm = V }